contact

 • Recognition: identifying something from previous encounters.

-Traditional OCR is all about technology that has “studied” fonts and symbols enough to be able to identify almost all variations of machine-printed text.
-But therein lies the limitations of traditional OCR: while it’s great for extracting text from scanned paper, it can’t read handwriting.
-There is simply too much variety.
+Traditional OCR is all about technology that has “studied” fonts and symbols enough to be able to identify almost all variations of machine-printed texts.
+But therein lies the limitations of traditional OCR: while it’s great when you want to extract text from scanned paper, it can’t read handwriting.
+There is simply too much variety for it to try accurately processing documents.

 For a while, traditional OCR was all we had.
 So, organizations had to take a few shortcuts to make up for its limitations and get the work done.